awlondon/d9l294il0oqy-dqr3/docs/archive/07_training_and_media/Franchise_Hiring_Training_Playbook_Intro.md

-# Co.work.PLAY Café
+# Co.work.PLAY Cafe
 Franchise Hiring & Training Playbook

 ## 1. Purpose of This Playbook

 This playbook is a practical guide to help you:

-- **Staff your Co.work.PLAY Café** with the right people in the right roles.
+- **Staff your Co.work.PLAY Cafe** with the right people in the right roles.
-- **Train your team** using the standard Co.work.play curriculum (videos, SOPs, and checklists).
+- **Train your team** using the standard Co.work.PLAY curriculum (videos, SOPs, and checklists).
 - **Open smoothly** and hit a high standard of guest experience from Day 1.

 It covers the period from **6 months before opening (T-6)** through the **first 90 days after opening (T+3)** and is designed to work for:

 - The Phoenix flagship store, and
-- Franchise locations using Co.work.play’s brand and operating system.
+- Franchise locations using Co.work.PLAY’s brand and operating system.

 You should use this document alongside:

-- The **Operations SOPs** (Host, Play Attendant, Café, Manager).
+- The **Operations SOPs** (Host, Play Attendant, Cafe, Manager).
 - The **Cleaning & Safety Checklists**.
 - The **Training Modules Overview & Video Library** in the franchisor portal.